 The experts from Area A are investigating 'quasi-self-similar structures with multifunctional properties' such as the nano-ceramics that are covered with polymer layers like tooth enamel.

 The focus in Area B is on 'nano-structured multi-phase materials systems'.
-Here, the researchers are studying new types of materials involving carbon networks as well as sponge-like metallic structures.
+Here, the researchers are studying new types of materials involving sponge-like metallic structures.

 Area C is concerned with 'materials systems for photonics at high temperatures'; these are based on innovative concepts for materials that interact in certain ways with heat radiation.